areeja132000/smartHomeApplianceControl/README.md

 Properties of appliances:

-1. Light: The light can be turned on or off
+1. Light: The light can be turned on or off.

 2. Fan: The fan can have 3 speeds.
 0 = off, 1 = medium speed, and 2 = maximum speed.